In brief

 How does the divorce procedure work?

-The court reviews the petition and issues a divorce decree.
-This is then registered in the civil status records, after which the marriage is officially dissolved.
+The court assesses the petition and issues a divorce decree.
+That decree is then registered in the civil status records, after which the marriage is officially dissolved.
+Steps in the procedure:

-- Legal analysis of your situation
+- Legal analysis of your situation.

-- Drafting or reviewing the settlement agreement
+- Drafting or reviewing the divorce settlement agreement.

-- Filing the petition
+- Filing the petition with the competent court.

-- Registration of the decree
+- Registration of the decree in the civil status records.

 Divorcing with children: what does the lawyer arrange?